LearnersGuild/guide/Game_Manual/Stats.md

-for each project that a player reviewed (internal or external review) skip if player was the top reviewer (reviewer with the highest RXP) topCompletenessScore = (top reviewer's completeness assessment) absoluteCompletenessDelta = abs(topCompletenessScore - playerCompletenessScore) topQualityScore = (top reviewer's quality assessment) absoluteQualityDelta = abs(topQualityScore - playerQualityScore) reviewDelta = (absoluteCompletenessDelta + absoluteQualityDelta) / 2 projectReviewAccuracy = 100 - reviewDelta
+for each project that a player reviewed (internal or external review) skip if player was the top reviewer (reviewer with the highest RXP) topCompletenessScore = (top reviewer's completeness assessment) reviewDelta = abs(topCompletenessScore - playerCompletenessScore) projectReviewAccuracy = 100 - reviewDelta

 // overall stat